pimatic/pimatic/README.md

 ----------------------
 The framework is built to be extendable by plugins.
 If you have devices that are currently not supported please add a plugin for your devices.
-As well, if you have a nice Ideas for plugins or need support for specials devices you are welcome to create a issue or submit a patch.
+As well, if you have nice ideas for plugins or need support for special devices you are welcome to create an issue or submit a patch.

 For plugin development take a look at the
 [development guide](http://pimatic.org/guide/development/required-skills-readings/) and